matchmore/tech-blog/20180416/README.md

 You probably had battery frustration.
 New age sickness.
 Your phone died already several times, right?
 In the least expected moments.
 You started to wonder: who's fault is that?
 You go to the settings looking for the hog.
 There it is.
 An application that was doing something in the background, even worse GPS!
 You take it's permissions back.
 Now you're safe - never opening the app back again.

-But when you are a developer - you don't want above to happen to the app you're working on, but still, you want to give these features, because they're cool and that's reasonable.
+But when you are a developer - you don't want above to happen to the app you're working on, but still, you want to give all these location/background related features, because they're cool and that's reasonable.

 What can we do about it?